howlowck/botbuilder-redux/README.md

 ## How to Use

 The `BotReduxMiddleware` is meant to be unopininated on _how_ you use your redux store.
 All it does is storing the state to storage for the next turn, and recreating the store from the stored state.
 (The package doesn't even require redux)  It's up to the user to compose the store, and the middleware does the wiring between `context.storage` and the redux store between turns.
+(Another way to look at this Middleware is that it replaces the BotStateManager, instead we use Redux as the state manager)

 ```js
 const {BotReduxMiddleware, getStore} = require('botbuilder-redux') //getStore is simply a helper function